sisby-folk/switchy/README.md

   "path": "EnderItems", // NBT path targeting the part of player.dat to load from / modify to "preview": "inventory", // which text previewer (from the registry in SwitchyComponentTypes) to use in chat. null = toString(), use "trunc" for long data.
 Start with $ to use an NBT path for passthrough components.
   "prefix": "👁 ", // a prefix to add to the text preview, for glanceability "emptyChecker": "inventory", // which empty checker (from the registry in SwitchyComponentTypes) to use to prevent profile deletion for precious data.
+Start with $ to use an NBT path for passthrough components.
   "group": "inventory", // components with a matching group ID will be previewed and toggled as if they're one component "default": [], // default value.
 JSON serialized. set to "$copy" to copy the value from previous. set to null or omit to delete the key from player data as the initial value.
   "hidden": false // hides the component preview in the profiles list (still shown in the components list)